geekmister/geekmister/README.md

 21. I can a software what download yutube and x video.
 Like [xdown is download yutube video](https://xdown.chuangzuoniu.com/) and **Chrome extension of x video downloader** and [think4v](https://utubedown.think4v.cn/).
 22. I found start map in Astrophile magazine, so want to make a software about start map.
 I found a project about start map.
 [Stellarium](https://github.com/Stellarium/stellarium)
 23. Found a good project in github, I also to make it.
 See the [design-material repository](https://github.com/YOYZHANG/design-material).
+24. Found one websites what name is "2024年最新注册美区Apple ID保姆级教程".
+There are two website in context, [virtual intentify card genarate website](shenfendaquan.com) and [virtual intentify card genarate website](meiguodizhi.com).
+I hava an idea, these website are earning monney by adversting.
+So, I can I also do.

 # Use resources